Posts

 Image

-By -BarBode Tourist Country' from a Tourist Point of View Let me start by telling you a little bit about myself.
+By - Barbara Sewell-Bode Tourist Country' from a Tourist Point of View Let me start by telling you a little bit about myself.
 I am a 40 year old Dutch (white) woman who is single, no kids and a fairly good job in finance.
 A few years ago I met a Jamaican man who worked in the same building as me and I fell in love with him, Jamaican food, reggae music, track & field and Appleton rum.
 The relationship did not last, but my love for everything Jamaican remained and I still make a mean ‘yellow soup' with chicken, cho cho, pumpkin, carrot, sweet potato, thyme, scallion and more scotch bonnet pepper than you would expect a white girl to be able to handle.
 The only reason yellow yam is missing is that I can hardly get it in Amsterdam.
 Because of my love for everything Jamaican, it is only natural that I like to spend my holidays in Jamaica.
-I can try to incorporate as much of Jamaica as I can in my own home but I cannot get the sun, the beautiful nature, the people and the atmosphere
+I can try to incorporate as much of Jamaica as I can in my own home but I cannot get the sun, the beautiful nature, the people and t

 Holness Fortress!